-2012/13 COMPARATIVE MEASURES
+2012/13 comparative measures

 Financial benchmark regulations were not in place for the 2012/13 year, but Council is required to provide 2013 information as a comparator for 2014.
 Of the benchmarks for the 2012/13 financial year, the Council met eleven of thirteen.
 The two measures recorded as "not met" being the Debt Control and Operations Control benchmarks.
 The debt control benchmark shows whether actual net debt as defined by the regulations is equal or less than the planned net debt.
-The operating cash flow is equal or less than the planned net cash flow from operations.
+The operations control benchmark shows whether actual net operating cash flow is equal or less than the planned net cash flow from operations.